-Our properties in the United States include The Venetian Resort Las Vegas, a luxury resort on the Las Vegas Strip, and the Sands Expo and Convention Center (the "Sands Expo Center," and together with The Venetian Resort Las Vegas, the "Las Vegas Operating Properties") in Las Vegas, Nevada.
 Through our 70.0% ownership of Sands China Ltd. ("SCL"), we own and operate a collection of Integrated Resorts in the Macao Special Administrative Region ("Macao") of the People's Republic of China ("China").
 These properties include The Venetian Macao Resort Hotel ("The Venetian Macao"); Sands Cotai Central; The Parisian Macao; The Plaza Macao and Four Seasons Hotel Macao, Cotai Strip (the "Four Seasons Hotel Macao"); and the Sands Macao.
 In Singapore, we own and operate the iconic Marina Bay Sands, which has become one of Singapore's major tourist, business and retail destinations since its opening in 2010.
+Our properties in the United States include The Venetian Resort Las Vegas, a luxury resort on the Las Vegas Strip, and the Sands Expo and Convention Center (the "Sands Expo Center," and together with The Venetian Resort Las Vegas, the "Las Vegas Operating Properties") in Las Vegas, Nevada.
 We are dedicated to being a good corporate citizen, anchored by the core values of serving people, planet and communities.
-We drive environmental performance through the award-winning Sands ECO360 global sustainability program.
+We strive to deliver a positive working environment for our team members worldwide and pledge to promote the advancement of aspiring team members through a range of educational partnerships, grants and leadership training.
+We also drive social impact through the Sands Cares charitable giving and community engagement program, and environmental performance through the award-winning Sands ECO360 global sustainability program.
 Through our Sands ECO360 global sustainability program, we develop and implement environmental practices to protect natural resources, offer our team members a safe and healthy work environment, and enhance the resort experiences of our guests.
-We are committed to creating and investing in industry-leading policies and procedures to safeguard our patrons, partners, employees and neighbors.

 Please note that the sale of Sands Casino Resort Bethlehem was completed in May 2019.
-Our 2018 disclosure to CDP includes this property, as they were still part of our company in the reporting year.
+Our 2019 disclosure to CDP does not include this property, as it is no longer part of our footprint.

-(W0.2) State the start and end date of the year for which you are reporting data.
+(W0.2) State the start and end date of the year for which you are reporting data

-Start date End date Reporting year January 1 2018 December 31 2018
+Start date End date Reporting year January 1 2019 December 31 2019

-(W0.3) Select the countries/regions for which you will be supplying data.
-China, Macao Special Administrative Region
+(W0.3) Select the countries/areas for which you will be supplying data.

-Singapore
+China, Macao Special Administrative Region Singapore